 Because the recipe calls for a good amount of ground tea, four bags, you may reap some of the health benefits of black tea. ☕

 Regular tea drinking has been linked to fewer chronic diseases like cancer and vascular/heart disease.
-Tea comes from the leaves of the camellia sinensis plant.
-Black tea is more fermented after harvest than oolong or green teas.
+Tea comes from the leaves of the Camellia sinensis plant.
+Black tea is fermented longer after harvest than oolong or green teas.

 Compounds linked to better health in black tea are theaflavins, thearubigins, and some catechins.
-Theaflavins are polyphenols formed during the fermentation process of black tea, and they may be especially good for bone health. 🦴
+Theaflavins are polyphenols formed during the fermentation of black tea.
+They may be especially good for bone health. 🦴

-In recent research, theaflavins appeared to help with bone strength and prevent formation of osteoclasts.
-These are the cells that break down your bones.
+In recent research, theaflavins appeared to help with bone strength and prevent formation of osteoclasts, which are the cells that break down your bones.